$C^1$-triangulations of semialgebraic sets: Proof -- Panel beating

 By Lemma \ref{C1_stratif}, there is a semialgebraic $C^2$ stratification $\mathcal{S}\to\mathcal{T}$ of $f$, such that each simplex in $K$ is a finite union of some strata of $\mathcal{S}$.
-The restriction of $f$ on each stratum is of class $C^2$ by definition, so in particular $f$ is of $C^1$ on the union of open strata.
-Now we use the downward induction on dimension $d\; (\le m-1)$ of the `bad subset' where $f$ is not of $C^1$: We will construct a panel beating $\chi$ around the subset so that $f\circ \chi$ is of $C^1$ off a smaller subset of less dimension.
-Clearly, it suffices to construct $\chi$ around each connected top stratum of the bad subset.
+The restriction of $f$ on each stratum is of class $C^2$ by definition, so in particular $f$ is $C^1$ on the union of open strata.
+Now we use the downward induction on dimension $d\; (\le m-1)$ of the `bad subset' where $f$ is not $C^1$: We will construct a panel beating $\chi$ around the subset so that $f\circ \chi$ is $C^1$ off a smaller subset of less dimension.
+Clearly, it suffices to construct $\chi$ around each connected stratum of top dimension of the bad subset.
 Furthermore, we may assume that the stratum is semialgebraically diffeomorphic to $\R^d$ (by subdividing $\mathcal{S}$ and $\mathcal{T}$ if necessary).